Advice for Winning Long-term Contracts in the Public Sector

 “As a consultant, you can have a big impact on the lives of the people in your country.” —David Lewis

-Last December, David W. Lewis, Managing Partner for Cambridge Management Consulting and lead for Digital & Innovation, was featured in SAWOO’s Leaders in Consulting podcast.
+Last December, David W. Lewis, (edit: Former) Managing Partner for Cambridge Management Consulting and lead for Digital & Innovation, was featured in SAWOO’s Leaders in Consulting podcast.
 A platform which is dedicated to giving a voice to industry experts on salient topics for consultants and advisors, David’s episode specifically contended with ‘Mastering Government Contracts: Expert Advice for Winning Long-Term Government Projects’.
 An insightful conversation, David joins host Sammy Gebele to break down the complexities of government contracts and developing lasting client relationships.

 In this article, we will elucidate the main points of this discussion, and highlight the most important steps toward building a presence in the public sector.